Financing Your Journey

 In the US, some taxpayers have access to HSA and FSA, accounts that can help them save a significant amount on health-related expenses, including some nutritional supplements you might take to support your reproductive and prenatal health.

-The average effective federal tax rate for people in the top half of the income bracket in the US is between 16 and 22% (2017 data).
-This means that when you use your pre-tax dollars in an HSA or FSA to purchase supplements, it's an equivalent of getting a 16-22% discount.
+The average effective federal tax rate for people in the top half of the income bracket in the US is 14.5% (2019 data).
+The rate is higher for the top 10% of earners, at just under 20%.
+This means that when you use your pre-tax dollars in an HSA or FSA to purchase supplements, it's an equivalent of getting a 14-20% discount, depending on your federal income tax rate.
 That's a significant amount - read on to learn what you need to do to save this much on your reproductive and sexual health support.

 What is HSA and FSA?